The Selection Process

 Here's how it works:

-- Once complete, your application is ready for a holistic review.
+- Once your application is complete, it is ready for review.

 - Every application is reviewed by at least two readers, and often more, depending on the particular application.
 At Vanderbilt, admission officers recruit and read the same geographic territories whenever possible but officers also read outside their territories to offer an important outside perspective.